 D is the unimproved value of the land to which the rate applies.

-[(3)-(7) repealed]
+[(3)-(7) deleted]

 (8) In relation to a rate imposed under section 60 or 61 in respect of the financial year commencing on the 1 July 1984 or any financial year thereafter the relevant annual rent on a pastoral lease is, for the purposes of this section, the annual rent payable in respect of that lease as at the 1 February immediately preceding the financial year in respect of which the rate applies.